BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 'Oakenshield'.*]

 [*.5 points*]
- [*The Oakenshield [ESZ3]{.underline} — At the Battle of Azanulbizar, Thorin famously took up a fallen tree branch and used it as a shield to protect himself from Azog's murderous onslaught.
+ [*The Oakenshield [ESZ3]{.underline} â€” At the Battle of Azanulbizar, Thorin famously took up a fallen tree branch and used it as a shield to protect himself from Azog's murderous onslaught.
 This one act propelled his legend, as word spread of the young Dwarf who had defeated the Pale Orc with oaken shield in hand.*]
 [*The Oakenshield is a shield.
 Additionally, should Thorin opt to use it for Shielding during a Fight and he wins, he may make a single Strike at his Strength (receiving no bonuses from any weapons).*]
 [**SPECIAL RULES**]
-[*To Arms! — With a rallying cry, Thorin sounded the charge that led his kin to fight with redoubled fury.*]
+[*To Arms! â€” With a rallying cry, Thorin sounded the charge that led his kin to fight with redoubled fury.*]
 [*Once per game, when moving Young Thorin Oakenshield, the controlling player may declare "To Arms!".
 At the start of the following Fight phase, all friendly Erebor Dwarf models within 3" increase their Strength by 1 for that phase.*]

 [**YOUNG BALIN THE